Martin Anderson (economist): 1976 Reagan presidential campaign

-Anderson organized meetings between Reagan and the nation’s top economists.
+Anderson organized meetings between Reagan and the nation's top economists.
 The meetings led to the formation of six economic policy task forces comprising 74 economists.
 Between the 1976 and 1980 campaigns, Anderson continued to seek out policy experts and introduce them to Reagan.
 By the 1980 campaign, there were 329 advisers organized into 23 task forces.

 During this time, Anderson was a member of the Committee on the Present Danger, which played an important role in developing defense policy.
 He continued on the committee until 1991.

-The 1980 Reagan Presidential Campaign
+1980 Reagan presidential campaign

 In March 1979, Anderson took an indefinite leave of absence from the Hoover Institution and moved to Los Angeles to join the Reagan campaign.
 Among his responsibilities were the development and coordination of policy positions.
 In August 1979, Anderson drafted three influential memoranda on economic policy, energy policy, and foreign and defense policies.

 Anderson's Policy Memo No. 1 on economics made the case that inflation was the nation's most pressing domestic concern due to its social and political cost.
 It further argued that the primary cause for inflation was the deficit and that the best way to eliminate the deficit was to "reduce the rate of growth of federal expenditures and to simultaneously stimulate the economy so as to increase revenues in such a way that the private share grows proportionately more than the government share.”

 Anderson's Policy Memo No. 3 on foreign policy, proposed a new, updated missile defense system that foreshadowed Reagan's Strategic Defense Initiative.

-The Reagan White House Transition
+Reagan White House transition

-After Reagan’s 1980 election to president, Anderson, reporting to Edwin Meese III, participated in a broad range of decision-making activities.
+After Reagan's 1980 election to president, Anderson, reporting to Edwin Meese, participated in a broad range of decision-making activities.
 He studied the transitions of the Ford and Carter administrations and developed a methodical briefing procedure for new cabinet officers that ensured they would “not betray the policies the campaign was fought on.”
 He also produced and gave to each cabinet secretary a notebook with policy positions relevant to their area.

-The Reagan Administration
+Reagan administration

 In the White House, continuing to report to Edwin Meese, Anderson was appointed assistant to the president for policy development and given responsibility for domestic and economic policy.
 Anderson became known as the “conscience of the administration,” due to his insistence that policy decisions reflect campaign promises and Reagan's personal views.
 Anderson said his goals were “to keep the policy effort focused on those things that Reagan wanted done, and in the order he wanted to do them.”